facebookresearch/habitat-sim/README.md

    conda install habitat-sim withbullet headless -c conda-forge -c aihabitat
    ```

+Conda packages for older versions can installed by explicitly specifying the version, e.g. `conda install habitat-sim=0.1.6 -c conda-forge -c aihabitat`.

+We also provide a [nightly conda build for the master branch](https://anaconda.org/aihabitat-nightly).
+However, this should only be used if you need a specific feature not yet in the latest release version.
+To get the nightly build of the latest master, simply swap `-c aihabitat` for `-c aihabitat-nightly`.

 ## PIP Wheels and PIP install
 - You can also allow pip to compile a specific version of Habitat.
 First clone the repo, then `pip install .` in the current git root directory
   to start the compilation process.
 To quickly compile the latest master, run `pip install git+https://github.com/facebookresearch/habitat-sim`.